• Homeschool Curriculum

 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission at no extra cost to you.
 I greatly appreciate your support!

-After 10 years of homeschooling, these are our favorite living science curriculum that incorporates some favorite Charlotte Mason practices.
+After 11 years of homeschooling, these are our favorite living science curriculum that incorporates some favorite Charlotte Mason practices.

-With 3 kids and a decade of homeschool, we have used our fair share of curriculum.
+With 3 kids and over a decade of homeschool, we have used our fair share of curriculum.
 By far, science has been my most difficult subject to find a good fit for.
 Not that there are not enough choices (and good ones at that), but some choices may work well for one kid, but not for the next one.
 Or one curriculum could work beautifully one year, but not in the next year.

 So the choices below will lean in that direction.
 Not purely and perfectly Charlotte Mason, but definitely in the style and influence of her principles.